 Variety is key

-The transition to hot desking has so much potential to transform your entire office!
-Hot desking is not just about saving on money and using space more efficiently – it’s about creating a more agile and activity-based workspace.
-Think about what kinds of workspaces your employees might need in absence of a dedicated desk and provide a variety of bookable and shared workspaces – desks, private offices, meeting rooms, huddle spaces, open kitchens, phones booths, and other alternative spaces to meet and work.
+The transition to hot desking has so much potential to transform your entire office.
+Hot desking is not just about saving money and using space more efficiently – it is about creating a more agile and activity-based workspace.
+Think about what kinds of workspaces your employees might need in absence of a dedicated desk and provide a variety of bookable and shared workspaces – desks, private offices, meeting rooms, huddle spaces, open kitchens, phone booths, and other alternative spaces to meet and work.

 Provide ample storage

 This is a simple but often-overlooked element of the transition to hot desking.
-Since your staff no longer have a permanent place to store personal items, providing lockers or other safe on-site storage it a must.
+Since your staff no longer have a permanent place to store personal items, they should have access to secure storage options where they can safely store their personal belongings while they work.
+This can help to create a more organized and professional workspace, while also ensuring that employees feel comfortable and supported in their work environment.

 Have an etiquette policy in place